 My focus will be to continue to uphold the quality of the community while being an advocate for the residents.

-My name is Irmi Elbert and I have been a resident of Westboro for over 13 years and a member of the WCA board since September 2007.
-I run a business of transferring video, audio and photo material to customized DVDs.
-We moved here because we wanted to raise our two boys in a safe and livable village atmosphere.
+I have been a resident of Westboro for over 17 years and I am on the Board of the WCA since September 2007.
+I am born and grew up in Germany.
+This is one of the reasons that I moved to Westboro.
+I wanted to raise my two sons in a safe, green and livable village atmosphere.

-Through involvement in a new construction project on the street where we live, I learned that the voices of people working together can be heard.
-Westboro is growing and changing with immense speed, and I think a good community association can support this healthy growth.
+Through involvement in a new infill on our street, I learned, that the voices of people working together can be heard.
+Westboro is growing rapidly and the neighborhood changes with immense speed.
+I believe that a good community association can support this healthy growth.

-In the past year I have been involved in event planning, membership outreach and zoning issues.
-I am also very interested in the rich history of Westboro Village.
-As much as I welcome smart intensification, it should not interfere with existing laws, safety issues and/or changing the character of the community.
+In the past years I have been involved mainly in the rejuvenation of Clare Gardens Park, in event planning and zoning issues.
+I am very interested in the rich history of Westboro Village.
+As much as I welcome smart intensification, it should not interfere with existing laws, safety issues and/or change the character of a mature neighborhood.

 Jean has been a resident of Westboro for many years and attended Churchill, Broadview and Nepean schools.